 As a concern: “I just want my child to be pushed”

 As a complaint: “She’s not being pushed”

-If you child was ready or willing to advance she would.
+If your child was ready or willing to advance she would.
 We as coaches and teachers should not need to push.
-We lay out a challenging path for success for your child based on our knowledge, training, and expertise.
+We layout a challenging path for success for your child based on our knowledge, training, and expertise.
 From there it is up to your child to choose whether or not he is going to make the choice to follow the path we have laid out.
-And remember, challenging your child doesn’t always look them same from the experts as it does to a parent.
+And remember, challenging your child doesn’t always look the same from the experts as it does to a parent.
 Your coaches and teachers have dedicated a lifetime of learning to their field and know things that you do not.

 It’s a hard job to be a proactive parent, we know you want what is best for your child.
 It’s hard to let go enough to let your child advance on her own.
 But her advancement is totally out of your control, no pushing is going to make it happen any faster.